 Brand Essence

-Brand style books have a clear brand essence that automatically defines the characteristics of a brand and embraces the mission, vision, and values of the brand.
-Brand essence provides a tangible reference for team members and guides them through concrete elements like visual, written, and verbal style, etc.
+Brand style books outline a clear brand essence that defines the characteristics of a brand.
+They also embrace the brand’s mission, vision, and values.
+This brand essence serves as a tangible reference for team members.
+It guides them through concrete elements such as visual, written, and verbal styles.

 A brand guideline should contain all the different variations and styles of a brand’s logo.
-The design, attributes, and other features related to the brand logo should be mentioned to ensure that different logo designs could be optimized across all platforms.
+Mention the design, attributes, and other features of the brand logo to ensure optimization of different logo designs across all platforms.

 Here’s a guide to help you understand the power of Wordmark Logos.